 About 2 miles north of the tarn you'll find the popular Otley Chevin Country Park.
 There's miles of excellent woodland trails and fine viewpoints to climb to here.

 In nearby nearby Horsforth you can try the Horsforth Walk.
-This starts in the large Horsforth Hall Park and takes you to the Leeds and Liverpool Canal and the historic Kirkstall Abbey.
+This starts in the large Horsforth Hall Park and takes you to the Leeds and Liverpool Canal, the wildlife rich Rodley Nature Reserve and the historic Kirkstall Abbey.